ivanizag/iz-cpm/README.md

 ## TODO
 - Proper documentation
-- File level read-only option
+- File level read-only option (I won't do that, the host can control that)
-- Verify in Mac
+- BIOS support for punch cards (Nope)
+- BIOS support for track/sector access to disks (Not needed)